dreamingfree09/secure-file-drop/README.md

 ## Quick summary

+- Modern, WeTransfer-inspired UI with animated gradients and drag-and-drop file upload
+- User registration system with secure bcrypt password hashing
-- Users authenticate with a single admin username/password (session cookie) to upload files
+- Users authenticate via username/password (session cookie) to upload files
 - Files are stored privately in S3-compatible object storage (MinIO)
 - The server verifies integrity using a native C hashing utility and stores SHA-256 metadata
 - Download links are signed and time-limited